ashlynn4567/Tech-Blog/README.md

 <img alt="A screenshot of the homepage of Tech Blog.
 A list of posts are shown in the main portion of the screen.
 There are also links in the navigation bar show buttons for 'home,' a page that shows the most recent posts by users on the site, and 'login,' where users can go to either login with their existing credentials or sign up as a new user." src="./assets/images/tech-blog-screenshot.jpg"/>
 </p>

 To login or sign up, users must click the "login" button in the navigation bar.
 This brings them to a page where they can either enter their existing username and password to log in, or they can enter their username, email, and password to sign up for the site.
 Once they complete either the login or signup form, the user is brought to their dashboard.
 Signed-in users can see new buttons in the navbar - one for their dashboard, and one to logout.
+Clicking the logout button will sign the user out of the site, making the dashboard page unavailable again.

 <p align="center">
 <img alt="A demonstration gif showing a user signing up for the site.
 They are redirected to the user dashboard." src="./assets/images/tech-blog-demo.gif"/>